d-lynch95/Blue_Ocean_Travel/README.md

 - I was having an issue with my webhooks.
 They were not sending the success emails.
 This was due to an extra "}" in the code which was causing an issue.

 - I had an issue with the contact us form.
 It was not feeding through to the admin panel.
-This was due to not including the form information in the admin.py file
+This was due to not including the form information in the admin.py file and not creating a seperate view for the form submission success page.

 - I had a bug in the footer section.
 It was bleeding into the Div above it and distorting the content.